 This is Why I Head to the Hill:

-My name is Jeremy and I’m a 28-year-old graduate student, brain tumor survivor, writer, and advocate living in the Bay Area of California.
+My name is Jeremy and I’m a 28-year-old graduate student, brain tumor survivor, writer, and advocate and I will be participating in the virtual Head to the Hill event this year.

 I was originally diagnosed in 2004 at the age of 12 with an oligodendroglioma and had a recurrence 11 years later when I was 23.